-“Passion and pain, from a whisper to a scream.
+“Passion, pain and promise, from a whisper to a scream.
 Music filled with emotion and authenticity.”

 (and a little Folk)